 There is enough space on the worksheet to come up with ten pieces of evidence that support the new belief or cast doubt upon the current belief, but feel free to use another sheet of paper if you need more room!
 This evidence can include experiences you have had, something someone else has said to you, or anything else you can think of that supports the new belief or sheds doubt on the old belief.

-Use this worksheet whenever you identify a thought or belief that you realize is distorted, inaccurate, or biased.
+Use this Logging Positive Beliefs worksheet whenever you identify a thought or belief that you realize is distorted, inaccurate, or biased.
 It will help you come up with ways to combat it and replace it with a new, more positive, more realistic thought or belief.

 Theory A Theory B

 However important, real, or pressing our problems seem to us, they are often a different kind of problem than we think.
-This worksheet can help you or your client to start seeing many of your problems as problems of belief or worry instead of situation or fact.
+This exercise can help your client see many problems as problems of belief or worry instead of situation or fact.

-The worksheet is split into two columns, labeled “Theory A” and “Theory B.”
+Take a blank sheet of paper and split it into two columns, labeling them as “Theory A” and “Theory B.”

-Under Theory A, you will describe your problem as one of fact.
-Under Theory B, you will describe your problem as one of worry.
+Under Theory A, describe your problem as one of fact.
+Under Theory B, describe your problem as one of worry.

 First, identify your problem and describe it under Theory A. Finish the sentence prompt “The problem is…” with a description of the problem as you currently understand it.